glnmario/GenBench.github.io/_pages/visualisations.md

 ### Relations between axes in a heatmap

-Below, you can generate heatmaps of the relations between the different axes.
+Generate heatmaps of the relations between the different axes.
 Use the radio buttons to indicate which axis you would like on the x- and y-axis, and choose how to normalise your plot.

 <div>